-#3 – If somebody isn’t fighting for themselves, its their bad karma.
+#3 – If somebody isn’t fighting for themselves, it’s their bad karma.
 But it’s yours, too.

-Given the simplicity with which the law works, visiting this haunted land of unceasing fire doesn’t make much sense.
+Given the simplicity with which the law works, visiting a haunted land of unceasing fire doesn’t make much sense.
 Our Heaven and Hell are all on this planet – it’s all in our mind’s experience.

 Essentially, life is about understanding the consequences of our actions through the experiences we have.
 Some like to call them ‘lessons’.
-And, once you have learned the lesson, you don’t need to suffer endlessly, there is always GRACE.
+And, once you have learned the lesson, you don’t need to suffer endlessly.
+There is always GRACE.
 RESPITE.